AliyunContainerService/ack-secret-manager/docs/crd_resources_guide.md

 ### Security Best Practices

 1. **Principle of Least Privilege**:
-   - In scenarios where cross-namespace access is not needed, set `command.enableCrossNamespaceSecretStore` and `command.enableCrossNamespaceAuthRef` to false
+   - Keep `command.enableCrossNamespaceSecretStore` and `command.enableCrossNamespaceAuthRef` at their default value of `false` unless cross-namespace access is explicitly required
    - Prefer namespace-level resources (SecretStore and ExternalSecret)
 2. **Access Control Configuration**:
    - When using ClusterSecretStore, explicitly configure `spec.conditions` to restrict accessible namespaces